KennieHarold/multi-metatx/README.md

 #### 6. Setup the environment variables

-In the relayer workspace, copy and paste the deployed forwarder contract address, along with the private key of Hardhat's deployer, typically designated as account index 0.
+In the relayer workspace, copy and paste the deployed `forwarder` contract address, along with the private key of Hardhat's deployer, typically designated as account index 0.

 ```bash
 FORWARDER_LOCALHOST_ADDRESS=
 PRIV_KEY=
 ```

-In the `frontend` workspace, copy and paste as well the forwarder contract address.
+In the `frontend` workspace, copy and paste as well the `forwarder` contract address.

 ```bash
 NEXT_PUBLIC_FORWARDER_LOCALHOST_ADDRESS
 ```

-Same in the `frontend` workspace, copy and paste the tokens address in the `blockchain.ts` file under the `utils` folder.
+Same in the `frontend` workspace, copy and paste the tokens addresses in the `blockchain.ts` file under the `utils` folder.

 ```javascript
 token: {